MASTER OF ARTS IN EDUCATION

-TS is an online repository for MAEd common assessments of each course.
+TS is an online repository for MAEd summative assessments of each course.
 MAEd students receive a TS account and TS account information before the completion of the first MAEd course.
-Before the completion of each course, you must submit the required common assessment to TS, which then becomes a part of your final MAEd portfolio.
+Before the completion of each course, you must submit the required summative assessment to TS, which then becomes a part of your final MAEd portfolio.

 3. How do I find portfolio information and whom do I contact?